RingoKam/FlooringCompany/README.md

 * Unit Testing: Each layer (exclude UI) are tested.
 Test tool used : Nunit.
 * N-Tier: Proper separation of responsibility.
 Data, Model, Business Logic, UI
-* Dependency injection: Interface was used to switch between Mock Repo (static memory) and Production Repo (File Read)
+* Dependency injection: Interface was used to switch between Mock Repo (static memory) and Production Repo (File Read).
+Ninject was used.